mZaiam/ANFISpy/README.md

 ```

 The notebook [example.ipynb](https://github.com/mZaiam/ANFISpy/blob/main/examples/example.ipynb) has a more detailed explanation of how to use the model, as well as the visualization methods implemented.

+# Contact
+This repository was built by Matheus Zaia Monteiro.
+Feel free to get in contact via the following e-mail: `matheus.z.monteiro@gmail.com`.